SyllogismRXS/mini-launchpad/README.md

     $ docker-compose -p mlp build pure-ftpd-1 mini-launchpad pure-ftpd-2 \
         mini-dinstall mini-dinstall-web mini-launchpad-web

-Modify the docker-compose.yml file to change ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads for both pure-ftpd services.
+Modify the ``docker-compose.yml`` by changing ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads for both pure-ftpd services.

 Setup the pbuilder environments inside of the mini-launchpad container / volume